Kidel/SharpSQlite/README.md

 # SharpSQlite
-A very very basic ASP.NET Core web application using SQlite as DBMS.
+A very very basic **ASP.NET Core** web application using **SQlite** as DBMS.

 I basically keep it here to reuse it fast.

-Requires Microsoft.EntityFrameworkCore 1.0.0 and Microsoft.EntityFrameworkCore.SQlite 1.0.0 and of course .NET Core.
+Requires `Microsoft.EntityFrameworkCore 1.0.0` and `Microsoft.EntityFrameworkCore.SQlite 1.0.0` and of course `.NET Core`.
+Developed using VS 2017,

 **Live demo**: [http://SharpSQlite.AzureWebsites.net](http://sharpsqlite.azurewebsites.net)